Disposable razors are the default choice of most men. Unfortunately, the wrong decision may end up causing a lot of irritation and razor burn.

-But don’t just rely on this for lubrication especially if you’re dealing with heavy growth.
+But don’t just rely on this for lubrication, especially if you’re dealing with dense growth.
 Applying shaving cream would be the best lubrication that will prevent irritation.

-The handle is pretty think for a disposable and has good grip.
+The handle is pretty for a disposable and has good grip.

 Although you can get a quicker and cleaner shave, the blades can get dull rather quickly if you’re a frequent shaver.